BA

 This course aims to expand students’ awareness

-and knowledge of multiple issues associated
+and knowledge of multiple issues associated with

-the major theories and perspectives concerning
+– Identify the major theories and perspectives concerning organisational development and change.

-able to formulate the strategies and tactics for
+– Be able to formulate the strategies and tactics for organisational change and OD interventions.

-organisational change and OD interventions.
+– Be able to formulate the strategies and tactics for organisational change and OD interventions.

 This module concentrates on the contemporary